-- A quick look at the data shows that delinquencies are near all-time lows.
-A simple quantitative analysis confirms this finding; at just 0.8 percent in Q4 2015, lease delinquencies were nearly 50 percent below their 20-year historical average. - Six years after the last peak and roughly a year after their late-2014 low, lease delinquencies ticked up slightly in Q4 2015.
-However, as noted above, delinquencies remain well below previous cycle troughs.
+• A quick look at the data shows that delinquencies are near all-time lows.
+A simple quantitative analysis confirms this finding; at just 0.95 percent in Q1 2018, lease delinquencies were more than 40 basis points below their 20-year historical average.